Sixeight/copyrepo/README.md

 ## Usage

-Try to right click at GitHub repository page, so you can find `Copy Repo` on context menu.
+Right click at GitHub repository page, so you can find `Copy Repo` on context menu.

+Tap the menu then copy repository name like `Sixeight/copyrepo` to clipboard.

 ## Contributing